Mortier de 370 modèle 1914 Filloux: Siege artillery

-For transport, the mle 1914 could be placed on convertible gauge rail bogies which allowed the mortar to be moved long distances over standard-gauge rails and narrow-gauge rails for the last leg of the journey from the rail station to its firing position.
+For transport, the modèle 1914 could be placed on convertible gauge rail bogies which allowed the mortar to be moved long distances over standard-gauge rails and narrow-gauge rails for the last leg of the journey from the rail station to its firing position.
 These narrow gauge tracks were also used to re-position the mortars and bring up their ammunition and supplies.
 Later in the war road wheels which allowed the mortars to be towed by a traction engine were developed.
-The mortar was transported in 3 loads: The barrel, the carriage, and the firing platform.
+The mortar was transported in 3 loads: the barrel, the carriage, and the firing platform.
 Each part was transported on a gantry crane which was suspended between two double-axle narrow gauge bogies.
 The most time-consuming part of the site preparation included the excavation of a large pit into which the steel firing platform was sunk.
 The mortar was then assembled by the gantry cranes which ran on two parallel 60 cm gauge tracks laid 7 m apart, perpendicular to the line of fire on each side of the pit.
 First, the firing platform was lowered into the pit and anchored.
 This platform had several pilings that were sunk into the ground to absorb some of the mortar's recoil forces.
 Second, the carriage was brought in and lowered onto and fastened to the base.
 Lastly, the 9275 kg barrel was lowered onto the carriage.
 The construction of each part was one simple operation.